 How do I find out if I have Developmental Language Disorder?

 If you are at school or college then speak to a teacher, or the person who supports students with extra needs.
-In the UK this person is called a Special Educational Needs Coordinator (SENCo) – every school has one.
+In England this person is called a Special Educational Needs Coordinator (SENCo).

 You might want to talk to a Speech and Language Therapist (Pathologist).
 There may be a Speech and Language Therapist that comes to your school, or they might work in clinics.